emilia-cichocki/CMOR_438_Fall_2025_Emilia/examples/supervised_learning_examples/random_forest/README.md

     - *max_features*: specifies the maximum number of features each tree is trained on (positive integer, 'sqrt', 'log2')
     - *random_state*: random state used in generation of bootstrapped data and feature selection
 - Methods:
-    - *fit*: fits the model on the training data and labels
+    - *fit*: fits the model on the training data and labels or target values
     - *predict*: predicts the class or target value of each sample

 ## Data Used